Getting started with wp-graphql-content-blocks

 }

-This clearly becomes a scalability issue as we don't really know how many levels deep we must traverse for those types.
-It could be two levels or it could be 50.
-Using block patterns for example, poses a real issue.
+When not using a flat list it can become a scalability issue since you don’t really know how many levels deep the query must traverse to resolve all block levels.
+It could be 2 levels or it could be 50.
+Using block patterns for example, poses a real issue since it may contain a deep hierarchical structure.
+In each case we would have to copy the whole fragment list again and again.

-contentBlocks(flat:true) {
+editorBlocks {

 __typename